Rikcr7/Amazon-clone/README.md

 # Amazon clone

-Basic clone of the Amazon E-commerce website, created using html styled using css
+Basic clone of the Amazon E-commerce website, styled using css